CanopyTax/asyncpgsa/contributing.md

 We use [pytest](https://docs.pytest.org/en/latest/) for tests.

-The easiest and recommended way to run test suite is to use docker-compose:
+The easiest and recommended way to run test suite is to use `docker compose`:

 ```
-docker-compose up --force-recreate --build
+docker compose up --force-recreate --build
 ```

 Otherwise, you need a local postgres running.
-It can be launched with docker-compose but it requires you to add `ports: "5432:5432"` to postgres service in docker-compose.yml.
+It can be launched with `docker compose`:
-Then you can just launch:

 ```
-docker-compose up -d postgres
+docker compose up -d postgres
+docker compose port postgres 5432  # Will echo `0.0.0.0:<port>`
 ```

 Then, the tests can be run locally as:

 ```
-pytest ./tests
+DB_PORT=<port> pytest ./tests
 ```

 Of course if you are running docker in a VM, like on a mac or windows